 However, the plus side of this is that after 20 months, I finally feel like I’ve been able to work out a sickness strategy and survival guide.
 Yup it only took me 20 months!
 Of course, all children are different, but sometimes in those moments of uncertainty, it can be hugely helpful and comforting to hear what works for others during those tiring bouts of sickness.

 - Do wear, wear, wear.
 Sick babies and toddlers don’t want to lie around in bed and feel sorry for themselves like we do – they want to be carried and cuddled and feel sorry for themselves!
-Keep them close to you (and keep the ship running) by wearing them as much as possible while they’re thick in the throws of being ill.
+Keep them close to you (and keep the ship running) by wearing them on a carrier as much as possible while they’re thick in the throws of being ill.
 This will leave everyone happier (if not one person with a back ache!) during their illness.

 - Do give them Calpol or Ibuprofen.
 Now I’m not one to dish out meds willy nilly but imagine these poor little tykes have no real way of telling us just how rotten they feel..and we only really know until we get what they had!
 Don’t feel that such meds are only reserved for a fever – they are also important in lessening other aches, pains and symptoms associated with illness.